 “The Corpses” is an ongoing collaborative collage/assemblage series with poet Ian Ganassi, who I met when we were artists in residence at the Millay Colony.
 The series is a convergence of text, drawing, mixed media, and found objects that we've been mailing back and forth between NYC and New Haven, Connecticut, since 2005.
-To date, there are more than 300 finished pieces, with work in progress often in transit.
+To date there are more than 300 finished pieces, with work in progress often in transit.
 (Website link in categories list.)

 The “Books” series has wound through my studio life, reflecting my attraction to found materials and thoughts about the book as record.
 The pieces have become something of a journal—fired clay from a Philadelphia clay studio, scrap wood collected while scrounging around the not-yet-gentrified Lower East Side, found objects from the NYC streets.
 My ongoing immersion in collage and mixed media finds its most solid expression in these pieces.
 Many of the titles play with my affection for years of paperbacks I cannot part with.